Bylaws

 ARTICLE II OBJECTIVES

-The purpose of MAC shall be to foster and strengthen the relationship between the military and civilian communities.
-This will be accomplished through education and service to those communities in order to lessen the burdens of government and quell tensions in the communities.
-The MAC shall strive to provide educational opportunities to the communities to increase understanding of initiatives to avoid potential conflicts and incompatible operations.
+The purpose of MAC shall be to foster and strengthen the relationship between the military and civilians in our community.
+This will be accomplished through education and service to our community in order to lessen the burdens of government and quell tensions in the community.
+The MAC shall strive to provide our community educational opportunities to increase understanding of initiatives to avoid potential conflicts and incompatible operations.
 Quality of life initiatives such as sponsoring programs for the well-being of the military and supporting Sigsbee School, Wounded Warrior Project’s Soldier Ride and USS KEY WEST, are key focus areas for mutual public benefit.
 MAC shall strive to raise the awareness of the value of the military in Key West and the Florida Keys.
 This committee is a not for profit entity solely for charitable purposes.
 MAC understands that it has an obligation not to participate in political activities and that its meetings should not be used as campaign opportunities for candidates seeking public office.
 Anyone who is an elected official or a person who has announced candidacy for public office will not be considered for MAC civilian membership.

 ARTICLE III MEMBERSHIP